nerves-project/nerves/docs/Systems.md

     If this key is not defined, Nerves will choose a default provider that should be used to build the artifact based on information about the host computer that you are building on.
-For example, Mac OS will use `Nerves.Package.Artifact.Providers.Docker` where as Linux will use
+For example, Mac OS will use `Nerves.Artifact.Providers.Docker` where as Linux will use
-    `Nerves.Package.Artifact.Providers.Local`.
+    `Nerves.Artifact.Providers.Local`.
 Specifying a provider module in
     the package config could be used to force the provider.

 6.  `provider_opts`: Optional - A keyword list of options to pass to the provider module.